|THE PAM ISLANDS||VITAL STATISTICS|

 See individual Pambemuk homestay pages for more information.

-Area: 1 square kilometre
+Area: 1 square kilometres

 Coastline: ~4 km